Hexrays/SXSW-2016_Notes/readme.md

-These are my notes from SXSW Interactive 2016.
+These are some select notes from SXSW Interactive 2016.